 Sampling based on one 400kw wood pellet boiler.

 Table 3.53 and Table 3.54 provide the results of the AIRUSE project with sampling across a variety of different wood types for fireplaces, traditional stoves, and modern ecolabelled stoves.
 For Fireplaces this illustrated that CO ranged from 2762 – 6258 mg/MJ (equivalent to g/GJ) with black poplar producing the greatest emissions and pellets fuels producing 3151 mg/MJ.
 For PM2.5 the range is from 373 – 1135 mg/MJ with the greatest emissions coming from olive and pellet fuels producing 649 mg/MJ.
-Traditional stoves showed similar ranges with CO emissions from 2054 – 5362 mg/MJ with cork oak producing the highest emissions, and pellet based fuels producing 3400 mg/MJ.
-For PM2.5 emissions range from 150 – 721 mg/MJ with pyrenean oak producing the highest emissions, and pellet based fuels producing 384 mg/MJ.
+Traditional stoves showed similar ranges with CO emissions from 2054 – 5362 mg/MJ with cork oak producing the highest emissions, and pellet-based fuels producing 3400 mg/MJ.
+For PM2.5 emissions range from 150 – 721 mg/MJ with pyrenean oak producing the highest emissions, and pellet-based fuels producing 384 mg/MJ.

 The results presented in Table 3.53 and Table 3.54 illustrate potential emissions can be broad with maximum emission values more than double the minimum values.
-In developing emission estimates to Tier 3 level to account for the broad range in variation for emissions generated by wood fuel based appliances in the small combustion sector a set of practical steps need to be taken to assess the available activity data and the fleet of appliances in use.
+In developing emission estimates to Tier 3 level to account for the broad range in variation for emissions generated by wood fuel-based appliances in the small combustion sector a set of practical steps need to be taken to assess the available activity data and the fleet of appliances in use.

 Firstly there is a requirement to better understand the type of wood fuels used within a reporting nation.
 This information may be available in part from trade associations representing wood/wood pellet sales.
-However this will only provide commercially aquired wood stocks.
-As a second stage use of public surveys to better understand the type and age of appliance, maintenance patterns and frequency of wood use from non-commerical sources can be used to corroborate and develop further nationally held data.
+However, this will only provide commercially acquired wood stocks.
+As a second stage use of public surveys to better understand the type and age of appliance, maintenance patterns and frequency of wood use from non-commercial sources can be used to corroborate and develop further nationally held data.

 These stages will provide such information as should be needed to help typify the existing in-use fleet of appliances on the market.
 This should include proportional (percentage) breakdown of the typical types of wood (oak, spruce, pine, etc) and nature of equipment in use (age, well maintained vs poorly maintained).
 This information should then further be used to help guide in selection of appropriate emission factors for different categories of appliance.